Soumendra Mohan Patnaik (M.Sc., M.Phil, Ph.D) Professor & HEAD

 | ||

-Avitoli G Zhimo (M.Sc., M.Phil, Ph.D) Associate Professor
+Avitoli G Zhimo (M.Phil, Ph.D) Associate Professor

 |